rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 ![connect](./images/connect-1.png)

 The RStudio interface looks as follows.
+Notice the multiple windows marked for their function.

 ![rstudio](./images/rstudio-1.png)